 Food and Clothing

-On average, CFR distributes almost 60,000 pounds of food each month.
+On average, CFR distributes nearly 60,000 pounds of food each month.
 We purchase most of our staple foods from the Greater Chicago Food Depository.
-Local retailers, including Costco, 7-11, Aldi’s, Swedish Bakery, Whole Foods and Trader Joe’s regularly donate produce and bakery goods.
+Local retailers, bakeries, and shops, as well as 7-11, Aldi’s, Whole Foods and Trader Joe’s regularly donate produce and bakery goods.

-The community supports Care for Real with individual donations and food drives sponsored by houses of worship, schools, businesses, block clubs and residential buildings.
+The community supports CFR with individual donations and food drives sponsored by houses of worship, schools, businesses, block clubs, and residential buildings.

 Purchased food is selected for variety, nutrition and with respect for religious beliefs and ethnic preferences.

 For the homeless, CFR distributes specially packaged foods that do not require refrigerated storage, can openers or cooking.
-In addition, Care for Real provides special food baskets for Thanksgiving, Eid al-Fitr and Christmas to make those holidays brighter for our neighbors.
+In addition, CFR provides special food baskets for Thanksgiving, Eid al-Fitr and Christmas to make those holidays brighter for our neighbors.

 When available, we also provide children’s diapers and cleaning, personal-hygiene products as well as home health care items (canes, adult incontinence items, skin care, etc.) when they are available

 CFR runs a clothes closet that distributes new and “gently used” clothing free of charge to clients.
 A special effort is made to have warm coats, hats, scarves, and gloves available for needy neighborhood school children.
 Last year, approximately 300 children received the clothes they needed to make it through the winter.
 These children also received backpacks and school supplies at the start of the academic year.